gvwilson/thirdbit/src/talks/greatest-hits/index.md

 <a href="#Hicks2022">Hicks2022</a>: "It's like coding in the dark: The need for learning cultures within coding teams"

--   …the work that code writers needed to do to understand code often did not feel like what was rewarded in the evaluation of their work
+-   "…the work that code writers needed to do to understand code often did not feel like what was rewarded in the evaluation of their work"
--   Despite stated ideals about knowledge sharing…this work was often contradicted with negative cues from colleagues about what was truly valued
+-   "Despite stated ideals about knowledge sharing…this work was often contradicted with negative cues from colleagues about what was truly valued"
--   This tension was exacerbated by code writers' fears about not looking like an engineer…
+-   "This tension was exacerbated by code writers' fears about not looking like an engineer…"
--   Code writers navigated this by divesting from their own learning and from the invisible work of knowledge transfer
+-   "Code writers navigated this by divesting from their own learning and from the invisible work of knowledge transfer"
--   [They] frequently expressed a poignant loneliness, even in highly resourced teams
+-   "[They] frequently expressed a poignant loneliness, even in highly resourced teams"

 ---